frocentric/wordpress/web/app/plugins/ninja-forms-conditionals/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 3.0.26 (25 September 2019) =

+*Bugs:*

+* Resolved an issue that sometimes prevented actions from firing, even when they had no attached conditions.
+* Forms with a Stripe or PayPal action should now properly complete once returning from the payment screen.

+= 3.0.25 (16 September 2019) =

+*Bugs:*

+* Hidden fields should now properly evaluate against empty.
+* Recaptcha fields that are hidden will now properly render once shown.

+*Changes:*

+* Fields can now be conditionally set as required.

 = 3.0.24 (23 January 2019) =